t-mcneal/miurl/README.md

     JPG, or GIF files!
 In order for this feature to occur, a storage location is needed.

     Within the project, there is a *user_files* directory located in the *static* directory.
-The *user_files* acts as a the storage location for users' uploaded files.
+The *user_files* acts as a storage location for users' uploaded files.
 In deployment, this storage setup would be handled differently.
 For the purpose of running this project locally, the *user_files* directory will store any files uploaded to the miURL application.